microsoft/MixedRealityToolkit-Unity/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F195 Feature Request"
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please label your issue with HoloToolkit or MRTK vNext, depending on which project this affects.
 ---

 **Is your feature request related to a problem?
 Please describe.**